 Although Brenner clarifies that recycling is “not trash” in his recommendation, my two year-old-son still saw a plastic bottle and trash as the same.

-Which is why we put our own spin on this and traded them in at Target for a big boy toy of his choice.
+This is why we put our own spin on this and traded them in at Target for a big boy toy of his choice.
 But more on that in a bit.

 When it was time to wean our baby boy from his binky, I knew two things based on his personality: He needed to be an active participant.
-I couldn’t simply cut a whole, or throw them away or tell them they were going to be recycled.
+I couldn’t simply cut a hole, or throw them away or tell them they were going to be recycled.

 I also knew that he needed to find a replacement that was just as exciting.